How to choose a map projection of the sky

 The latter two are *not* equal-area, but can be useful if angles or distances are most relevant for the purpose at hand.

 The azimuthal projection is great for an area that extends equally in North-South and in East-West direction, while both of the **conic projections work best when the extension of the data is mainly East-West**.
 For surveys observed from one fixed location on the ground, the latter is the more typical situation because the range of visible declinations is limited, whereas RA is not.
-The conics have this property for all reasonably moderate latitudes, while the cylindrical ones work best only along the equator (and don't have curved appearance).
+The conics have this property for moderate latitudes, while the cylindrical ones work best only along the equator (and don't have curved appearance).

 Leaves **Albers Equal-Area**, **Lambert Conformal**, and **Equidistant** conics.
 All three of them are implemented in [skymapper](https://github.com/pmelchior/skymapper), a frontend to matplotlib I created to codify best practices.
 Albers is strictly equal-area at the expense of rather strong distortions towards the poles.
 Lambert preserves angles, sizes only along the standard parallels.
-In particular, it shows the pole as a point, unlike the Albers, where it's an arc (see figure below).
+In particular, it shows the pole as a point, unlike Albers, where it's an arc (see figure below).
 The Equidistant conic is a compromise between both, which will work well for smaller areas.

 In essence, if you stay in moderate latitudes the equal-area character of the Albers projection is preferable.
 If you need to approach or cover the poles, Lambert is a better choice.
 If distances really matter, use the Equidistant conic.